 Inspiration behind the Elephant Orphanage in Nairobi

 At the tender age of 28, David Sheldrick had already taken on the role of game-keeper at Kenya’s largest National Park, Tsavo.
 In this role, he confronted poachers on a daily basis and began to form close protective relationships with the elephants.
 Later, with the help of his wife Daphne, they studied the elephants and collected data on their feeding and behaviour.
 They even hand-reared some particularly vulnerable calves.

-After David’s death in 1977, Daphne founded the Elephant Orphanage in Nairobi to carry on his good work.
-The orphanage is still a very popular tourist attraction in Kenya as it has featured on international television many times, giving the David Sheldrick Elephant Orphanage a global reputation for their conservation efforts.
+After David’s death in 1977, his wife, Daphne founded the Elephant Orphanage in Nairobi to carry on his good work.
+The orphanage is still a very popular tourist attraction led and managed by Daphne.
+It has featured on international television many times, giving the David Sheldrick Elephant Orphanage a global reputation for their conservation efforts.